Russia Registers 32 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 32 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

-MOSCOW (UrduPoint News / Sputnik - 17th August, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian ceasefire has registered 32 truce breaches in the country over the past 24 hours, while the Turkish side has recorded 10 ceasefire violations, the Russian Defense Ministry's Center for Reconciliation of Opposing Sides in Syria said on Saturday.
+MOSCOW (UrduPoint News / Sputnik - 20th August, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 32 ceasefire violations in the country over the past 24 hours, while the Turkish side has recorded six truce breaches, the Russian Defense Ministry's Center for Reconciliation of Opposing Sides in Syria said on Tuesday.